[Updated January 13, 2022]

 22 Battery Park Ave • 828-254-4003 • chaipaniasheville.com

 Opened in 2009, Chai Pani has gone on to become one of the top restaurants in Asheville, with loads of critical acclaim.
+But we’ve been fans ever since they opened their first location in metro Atlanta.

 Owner/chef Meherwan Irani has actually earned four James Beard Award nominations for his unique take on chaat– Indian street snacks that run the gamut from sweet to savory to spicy– and traditional homestyle thali.